 I mean, come on, whoever said "the only disability in life is a bad attitude" must not have had a disability.

 Now I'm not trying to say that you shouldn't be positive, definitely not!
-This article is coming from someone who is the owner of what seems like a small library of self-help books, I pray and meditate daily, I keep a gratitude journal, I have inspirational quotes all over my house, and I see a counselor in order to unlearn destructive ways of thinking..
+This article is coming from someone who is the owner of what seems like a small library of self-help books, I pray and meditate daily, I keep a gratitude journal, I have inspirational quotes all over my house, and I see a counsellor,

-but I also cry, break down, feel guilty, and refuse to suppress vulnerability in order to be seen as "positive."
+but I also cry, break down, feel guilty, and fight internalized ableism.

 I think there's this inner temptation, and outer pressure, to be seen as the sick girl who's always strong, always conquering, always overcoming, and if she's not doing those things then at least she has a really positive attitude in the midst of every single struggle.
 Pictures flood social media of someone in a wheelchair doing something with the caption saying "what's your excuse?".
 Inspiration porn.